uobhealthhackathon/uobhealthhackathon.github.io/_posts/2025-05-09-using-genai-responsibly.markdown

 Being aware of the pitfalls of GenAI will get you a long way in being responsible with it!
 Here are a couple of quick recommendations that you could try out:
 * Always check and verify the information it gives you - you can't be sure that what's it's saying is correct or truthful, or even if it's completely made up.
 * Make sure you're using it as a tool to assist you, rather than using it to do the job entirely.
 Don't develop an overreliance on it - if you can't explain what you use from it, you can't be sure what you're doing.
 * Consider whether or not using a GenAI tool could lead to "learning loss".
-Even by using it for seemingly simple tasks (like using it as a search engine) or writing an email, you're no longer improving the required skills to
+Even by using it for seemingly simple tasks (like using it as a search engine) or writing an email, you're no longer improving the required skills to perform that task.
+Usually (over time) you'd improve at stuff like creative writing, filtering information to find what's relevant, etc. - if you rely on GenAI for those things, you're not going to get better at them.
 * Always attribute the relevant parts of your work to AI if you've used it, and if you're not sure of its' own sources - ask!
 * Remember that whatever you use GenAI for, the responsiblity to verify and attribute the results always lies with **you**

 In essence, make sure you're being critical and careful with GenAI tools, whilst remembering they can be a powerful tool in the right hands 💖

 ### What now?